elunna/nerfhack-changelog/README.md

 * mud boots provide protection from wrapping attacks
 * hiking boots let you avoid pit traps
 * hiking boots provide extra carrying capacity (dnh)
-* fencing gloves provide +2 to-hit when you are attacking with a free off-hand (dnh)
 * old gloves don't take erosion damage (dnh)
 * padded gloves provide an extra point of AC (dnh)
 * leather gloves provide 0AC (from NetHack Brass)
 * combat boots provide 1AC and +1 to-hit (dnh)
 * jungle boots provide protection from wounded legs (dnh)
 * kicking boots allow kicking even when your legs are wounded.
-* gauntlets of dexterity grant +1 to-hit whilst using bows (Evil)
-* gauntlets of fumbling grant -9 to-hit penalty whilst using bows (Evil)
 * oilskin cloaks let you slip effortlessly out of web traps.
 * increased weight of dwarvish and elvish mithril coats to 200 aum
 * increased weight of dragon scales to 80 aum